dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

       dialog like the one shown when quitting the app (the user remains opted out).
     - ``browser.urlbar.quicksuggest.dataCollection.enabled``: Whether the user
-      has opted in to data collection for Firefox Suggest.
-This pref is set to true when the user opts in to the Firefox Suggest onboarding dialog modal.
-The user can also toggle the pref using a toggle switch in the Firefox Suggest preferences UI.
+      has opted in to data collection for Datalus Suggest.
+This pref is set to true when the user opts in to the Datalus Suggest onboarding dialog modal.
+The user can also toggle the pref using a toggle switch in the Datalus Suggest preferences UI.
     - ``browser.urlbar.suggest.quicksuggest.nonsponsored``: True if
-      non-sponsored Firefox Suggest suggestions are enabled in the urlbar.
+      non-sponsored Datalus Suggest suggestions are enabled in the urlbar.
     - ``browser.urlbar.suggest.quicksuggest.sponsored``: True if sponsored
-      Firefox Suggest suggestions are enabled in the urlbar.
+      Datalus Suggest suggestions are enabled in the urlbar.
     - ``browser.urlbar.suggest.searches``: True if search suggestions are enabled in the urlbar.
 Defaults to false.